KKodiac/ObjectCaptureApp/README.md

 Since this is a beta version of frameworks and sdks, it has serveral problems.
 - Session fails after `session.state.initializing` during debugging.
   - Work around: [forum thread](https://developer.apple.com/forums/thread/731324) -> detaching process and relaunching app.
+  - You can also -> disable Metal API validation on you build scheme.
 - App crashes after selecting `session.beginNewScanPassAfterFlip()` when deciding to start new scan pass session.